dibadgo/TheMigration/README.md

-# Hi, Welcome to project "The migration"
+# Welcome to the project "The migration"

 ----
 ## What is it?

 This is a project created to demonstrate programming skills in Java.
 Framework - Spring Boot.

----
-##This project includes
+## This project includes

 * REST API
 * Persistence layer based on Cassandra